The Clear Edge

 The compression: Most remote teams take 12-18 months to scale from 15 to 25 people without breaking.
 Ayesha did it in 28 weeks (7 months) by building systems first.

-The Three Problems She Hit (And How She Solved Them)
+Three Remote-Scaling Problems She Hit (and How She Solved Them)

 Every growth path has friction.
 Here’s what broke and how Ayesha fixed it.

-The Solution: Async-first, synchronous only when critical.
+The solution: async-first, with synchronous only when it’s truly critical.

 Async approach: